gaenseklein/slidenotes/tutorials/chart.md

 ###horizontal
-1. line with identifiers, separated by an separator
+1. line with identifiers, separated by a separator
-2. line with values, separated by an separator
+2. line with values, separated by a separator

 ###vertical